 The training will occur at the Foster Hospital for Small Animals in North Grafton, MA, which is approximately 40 miles west of Boston.
 The hospital has a high caseload of patients with medical and surgical neurological disorders.
 The hospital provides a 24-hour emergency service for the admission of more critical patients from the New England area.
-The resident will devote the majority of time to small animal neurology and neurosurgery with some consultations in food animal and equine neurology.
-The program also includes clinical rotations in internal medicine, soft tissue and orthopedic surgery, emergency and critical care, ophthalmology, cardiology and pathology.
+The resident will devote the majority of time to small animal neurology and neurosurgery with some consultations in food animal, exotics and equine neurology.
+The program also includes clinical rotations in internal medicine, soft tissue and orthopedic surgery, emergency and critical care, ophthalmology, radiology, cardiology and pathology.
 Emergency duties are shared with other house officers.

 In-house diagnostic imaging facilities include CT (Toshiba Aquilion 16) and MRI (Siemens Magnetom 1.5T) and digital radiography.
-The neurology and neurosurgery service offers a complete electrodiagnostic lab with EMG, nerve conduction and evoked potential capability (Cadwell Sierra Wave) and EEG (Neuro Scan).
+The neurology and neurosurgery service offer a complete electrodiagnostic lab with EMG, nerve conduction and evoked potential capability (Cadwell Sierra Wave) and EEG (Neuro Scan).
 A linear accelerator (Siemens) is available on-site for the treatment of neuro-oncology patients.
 In addition to clinical rounds with faculty and students, the resident will participate in weekly journal clubs, pathology conferences, clinical conferences, and seminars.
-The residency also provides the opportunity to attend a two week neuropathology rotation at the New England Medical Center in Boston.
+The residency also provides the opportunity to attend a two-week neuropathology/neurosurgery rotation at the New England Medical Center in Boston.
 As part of the training program, the resident will participate in the clinical teaching of second, third, and fourth year DVM candidates.
 A research project is mandatory.

-Additional support for the program is provided by faculty with board certification in surgery, internal medicine, emergency and critical care, oncology, cardiology, ophthalmology, radiology, anesthesiology, clinical and anatomical pathology, nutrition, and behavior.
+Additional support for the program is provided by faculty with board certification in surgery, internal medicine, emergency and critical care, oncology, cardiology, ophthalmology, radiology, dermatology, anesthesiology, clinical and anatomical pathology, nutrition, and behavior.
 Collaboration with basic science faculty in the neurosciences is also available and supported.

 Appointments are 12 months with annual renewal based on satisfactory performance of the resident.
 A certificate of residency is awarded to the candidate upon successful completion of the training program.
 Residents participate in the University benefits programs, including health and life insurance.
 Two weeks annual vacation, a travel allotment and professional liability insurance are provided.
-Participation in the TIAA-CREF retirement plan (conditional upon completion of the three-year program) is available.
+Participation in the TIAA-CREFretirement plan (conditional upon completion of the three-year program) is available.
 The applicant should be aware that the hospital has a dress code.

 The applicant should submit his or her application through AAVC‘s Veterinary Internship and Residency Matching Program.